spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 mix :: (Sigs a, CsdSco f) => f (Mix a) -> a
 ~~~

-The funciton `sco` takes an instrument and a list of notes and
+The function `sco` takes an instrument and a list of notes and
 converts it to the list of sounds.
 The function `mix` converts
 the list of sounds to the single sound.
 But what is the type class `CsdSco`?
 It's a generic type of the values that can be converted to the `CsdEventList`
 We can find out the complete definition in the module `Csound.Control.Instr`.

 The library `csound-expression` is meant to be open to any score-generation libraries.
-To use our favourite library we should make in instance for the type class `CsdSco`.
+To use our favorite library we should make in instance for the type class `CsdSco`.

 There is an instance for the type `Score` from the library `temporal-music-notation`.
 It's in the separate package `temporal-csound`.
 We can install it with cabal-install: